-I started a Marine Animal Conservation club to raise awareness about marine animals and human threats to their environment and population status.
+Much of what I have done in the last few years can serve as a testimonial to my passion for the bond between man and beast.
+In 20XX, I started a Marine Animal Conservation club to raise awareness about marine animals and human threats to their environment and population status.
 I organized beach cleanups and field trips to tidepools and science museums, and a “Save the Whales” march as part of the 2011 Independence Day parade in my hometown.
 During my time as a counselor at a summer farm camp, I showed children the joys and responsibilities of caring for farm animals.
 I learned a great deal about how other countries see their resident animals when I spent 12 days in the Galapagos Islands.
 I began painting wildlife on denim jackets and lab coats, intending to spark interest in wildlife in those near to the wearer.
 Walking shelter dogs at the SF SPCA, passerby would often comment on how cute the dog was—at these times I tried to engage them in conversation about adoptions, the mission of the shelter, and answer the questions they had.

 As a zookeeper intern at the Oakland Zoo I always made it a point to interact with guests.
-I encouraged questions as I fed birds in the aviaries, and always tossed the mealworms in the air for the African Blue-Bellied Rollers to catch mid-flight.
-This was not only enriching for the Rollers, but was a very simple way to help people connect their common name to their flight pattern involving mid-air rotations.
+I encouraged questions as I fed birds in the aviaries, and always tossed the mealworms in the air for the African blue-bellied rollers to catch mid-flight.
+This was not only enriching for the rollers, but was a very simple way to help people connect their common name to their flight pattern involving mid-air rotations.
 I loved talking to guests about the interesting biology of the pancake tortoises when I brought them out for sunshine and enrichment on the grass.
 When I was not so confident about answering questions about the zebras, I began observing them and reading up on their natural history.
 This eventually led to a personal project where I compiled my observations and background research into a zebra body language guidebook for fellow zoo staff and volunteers.

 Through wildlife rehabilitation I was able to give injured and orphaned animals direct aid.
-Taking note of the reasons animals were released to the rehabilitation center, I discovered that were injured or orphaned most often as a result of human activity.
+Taking note of the reasons why the animals were released to the rehabilitation center, I discovered that they were injured or orphaned most often as a result of human activity.
 This was a major marker in the development of my interest in the human-animal interface and in wildlife veterinary medicine.
 However, my more recent experiences in the small animal clinic have revealed to me that ultimately what I strive for is to be the conduit for animals to be better understood by humans.

 I cherish the bond between the 18-year old girl and the dog she grew up with since childhood; between a father pointing out a squirrel to his son in the park; between a grocery-store shopper and the chicken or fish they might buy for diner; between an impassioned college student and the critically endangered black rhinoceros.
-I have never ceased to appreciate the breadth and depth of the human-animal bond and will always strive to better understand and reinforce it in the most positive way.
+I have never ceased to appreciate the breadth and depth of the human-animal bond and I will always strive to better understand and reinforce it in the most positive way.